Preludes to the Eilenberg-Moore and the Leray-Serre spectral sequences: Examples

-The spheres are all~$K$--minimal and~$K$--unbarred, so that we are in the best possible situation.
+\begin{example} Consider the fibration sequence $ \Omega\rmS^2\longrightarrow \rmS^1\longrightarrow\rmS^3 \overset{\eta}{\longrightarrow}\rmS^2. $ The spheres are all~$K$--minimal and~$K$--unbarred, so that we are in the best possible situation.
 We look at the two spectral sequences that compute~$\rmH^\bullet(\rmS^1)$.
 We see that the Eilenberg--Moore spectral sequence has non-trivial~$\rmd_2$ differentials, and the Leray--Serre spectral sequence has non-trivial~$\rmd_3$ differentials.
 The theory in Section~\ref{sec:comparison} applies.
 Both preludes degenerate and show that the Eilenberg--Moore spectral sequence and the Leray--Serre spectral sequence are bigraded incarnations of the same tri-graded spectral sequence.
 In fact, we have